alexanderblinn/Energy-Charts/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-See `main.py` to learn how to use the MarktstammdatenregisterAPI class.
+See `main.py` to learn how to use the EnergyChartsAPI class.

-_For more information, check the official [website](https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html) and the official [documentation](https://www.marktstammdatenregister.de/MaStRHilfe/files/webdienst/Funktionen_MaStR_Webdienste_V1.2.87.html)._
+_For more information, check the official [website](https://api.energy-charts.info/)._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>